sherifmagdy32/gaming_os_tweaker/README.md

 ---

 From a fresh Windows 10 22H2 install and completely updated, and applying all debloat and tweaks scripts, it was able to keep `41` processes, with Process Lasso and Nvidia Driver in the background, so it would be less than `40` if it were bare.

 No additional tools were used.

-It's a very clean OS, while being functional and being able to make windows update.
-You can reapply the scripts after a windows update.
+It's a very clean OS, while being decently functional and being able to make Windows Update.
+You can reapply the scripts after an update.
+Task scheduler is also enabled.

 ---